-Sydney Uni Football (Rugby) Club - Men's
+Sydney Uni Football (Rugby) Club - Men's and Women's

 Legend and stories passed down from players of the past, date the origins of the Sydney University Football Club (SUFC) to 1863 with matches against crews of visiting naval ships.
 The Sydney University Football Club is the oldest club outside of Britain and the eighth oldest in the world after Guy’s Hospital (1843), Dublin University (1854), Edinburgh Academicals (1857), Liverpool (1857), Blackheath (1858), Richmond (1861) and Sale (1861).
 “On the afternoon of 19th August, 1865 a rugby match was played on the University grounds.
 After an exciting struggle, which lasted an hour and a half, during which no goals were obtained by either side, the game was stopped owing to a misunderstanding with regard to the rules.”
 Sydney Morning Herald 22 August 1865.

 The Sydney District Competition was established in 1900.
 Prior to 1900 SUFC won 18 1st Grade competitions and five 2nd Grade competitions, with a first past the post system.
 SUFC has won 28 First Grade Premierships and over 100 Premierships in total across all Grades and Colts since 1900.

 In 2015, the Club won its 12th consecutive Club Championship and took 4 Premierships in 2nd Grade, 1st Colts, 2nd Colts an 3rd Colts.
 Including a number of trophies within the 1st Grade competition, including the David Brockhoff Cup, Cutler / Tooth Trophy, White Ribbon Cup and John Thornton Cup.